NeonWilderness/tdalien/README.md

 # Alien inside Twoday
-Alien Inside Twoday ("AIT") is a special layout (zip file), that allows Twoday blogger to embed their new (external) blog within their old Twoday blog site.
+Alien Inside Twoday ("AIT") is a special layout (zip file), that allows Twoday blogger to embed their new (external) blog within their old/former Twoday blog site.

-AIT embeds the new blog via `<iframe>` and provides a user menu to access AIT parameters and major Twoday URLs such as login/logout, home, abos etc. by overlaying the blog iframe with a small hamburger icon.
+AIT embeds the new blog via `<iframe>` and provides a user menu to access AIT parameters and major Twoday URLs such as login/logout, home, abos etc. by overlaying the blog iframe with a small hamburger icon and a related side menu.

 AIT is able to synchronize the new blog's content (and changes) with the Twoday site, hence enabling a continued presence in Twoday's blogroll (main page).
 AIT utilizes the new blog's RSS feed to identify any changes (e.g. new articles, new comments), creates related Twoday stories (if new) or updates stories (if changed).